Welcome to the Norfolk Amphibian and Reptile Group (Norfolk ARG) website.

 It's important to track the phenology of amphibians as it helps to indicate how their breeding season may be affected by climate change.
 Usually the Freshwater Habitats Trust doesn't launch the survey until later in the year, but given the mild winter we've had this year, amphibians are already breeding and laying spawn in some parts of the country.
 Therefore please keep an eye out in your garden pond or along country tracks for the signs of spawn and record them using the link above!

-Native Norfolk Herpetofauna include the Adder (Vipera berus); Grass snake (Natrix natrix); Slow worm (Anguis fragilis); Common/Viviparous lizard (Zootoca vivipara); Common frog (Rana temporaria); Common toad (bufo bufo); Natterjack toad (Bufo calamita); Great crested newt (Triurus cristatus); Palmate newt (Lissotriton helveticus) and; Smooth newt (Lissotriton vulgaris).
+Native Norfolk herpetofauna includes the adder (Vipera berus); barred grass snake (Natrix helvetica); slow worm (Anguis fragilis); common/viviparous lizard (Zootoca vivipara); common frog (Rana temporaria); common toad (bufo bufo); natterjack toad (Bufo calamita); great crested newt (Triurus cristatus); palmate newt (Lissotriton helveticus) and smooth newt (Lissotriton vulgaris).

 Norfolk is also the reintroduction site for the native pool frog (Pelophylax lessonae) which became extinct in the UK.
 A 2005 reintroduction project saw specimen brought over from Sweden to re-establish a UK population, a second population has since been establised.
 This work has been undertaken by the Amphibian and Reptile Conservation Trust.